Tuition and Fee Payments

 If the financial institution supplies a letter to the College admitting error on its part, the student will have his/her check writing privileges restored.
 A student who fails to pay tuition or other obligations will be denied access to his/her records and will be prevented from registering in the future.

 Pay Tuition by Third Party

 If your tuition is being paid through an employer-sponsored program or another organization is promising to pay for your tuition, John Jay will defer your tuition and fees balance up to the amount stated on the voucher or letter of the sponsoring organization.

 When making payments, you must present a voucher or letter on the organization’s letterhead, stating your name and social security number, the semester and amount that the organization is willing to pay.
 You must present the voucher/letter each semester, even if the document states that the organization will pay for multiple semesters.
 The documents must be dated during the same time period as the semester it will be used.

-Outstanding semester balances may be paid by cash, money order, credit/debit card.
-The use of a personal check will delay the clearance of the student records for 10 business days.
+In order to immediately release a Bursar’s hold, outstanding semester balances should be paid by cash, money order or credit/debit card (online).
+The use of a personal check will delay the clearance of the student records for up to 10 business days.